GRIFFINCollaboration/griffin-dashboard/xTags/detectors/TIGRESS/README.md

 ###TIGRESS

-`<detector-TIGRESS>` inherits all the standard functionality from `xDetectorTemplate` and `setupSingleViewDetector`.
+`<detector-TIGRESS>` inherits all the standard functionality from `xDetectorTemplate` and `setupDetector`.
 It supports 17 views, one for each clover and one summary view.

 ####Attributes